Nicolas Party

 Nicolas Party's rise as a leading figure in contemporary painting has been marked by a series of influential museum exhibitions that highlight his distinctive use of pastel and his reimagining of traditional genres.
 Early institutional shows at the Kunsthall Stavanger in Norway (2014) and the Hammer Museum in Los Angeles (2016) laid the groundwork for a wave of major solo presentations, including Pastel at The FLAG Art Foundation in New York (2019), Rovine at MASI Lugano, Boilly at Le Consortium in Dijon (2021–22), and When Tomorrow Comes at Museum Frieder Burda in Baden-Baden (2023–24).

-Recent highlights such as his immersive installations at the Montreal Museum of Fine Arts, M WOODS in Beijing, and the Magritte Museum in Brussels, along with the upcoming 2025 exhibitions Copper & Dust at The Holburne Museum and Nicolas Party and Surrealism: An Artist’s Take on the Movement at the Currier Museum of Art, reflect his continued engagement with art history, illusion, and material experimentation on a global scale.
+Recent highlights such as his immersive installations at the Montreal Museum of Fine Arts, M WOODS in Beijing, and the Magritte Museum in Brussels, along with the upcoming 2025 exhibitions Copper & Dust at The Holburne Museum and Nicolas Party and Surrealism: An Artist's Take on the Movement at the Currier Museum of Art, reflect his continued engagement with art history, illusion, and material experimentation on a global scale.
+Nicolas Party’s artworks—including his highly sought-after Nicolas Party prints and limited editions—are represented in major museum collections worldwide, reflecting his growing influence within contemporary painting.

 01

-About Nicolas Party
+Nicolas Party Biography

 02